This post was updated in May 2019.

-3. You Entice with Dessert in Exchange for Eating Well (or Trying)
+3. Bribing with Dessert in Exchange for Eating Veggies or Trying New Food

 Instead: Don’t tie sweets and other tasty foods to what or how much your child eats.
-Balance sweets everyday and don’t make eating a condition for enjoying them.
+Balance sweets everyday by using my 90/10 Rule and don’t make eating a condition for enjoying them.

 Instead: Have a home environment that is balanced with mostly nutritious foods, a little bit of “Fun” food, and let your child be in charge of their eating.

-Also, food servings may be too much for the child, leaving the child to only partially eat what’s on it.
+Also, food servings may be too large for your child, leaving her to partially eat what’s on it.
 In the end, parent and child expectations aren’t met …and you know where that goes.

 Instead: Let children serve themselves and have a say about what goes on their plate.
 Here’s how I tackled this one with my own kids.

 Some parents do the nutrition education thing too early and too much.

 Hands-on learning (cooking) is most effective with school-age kids, and answering their questions, as they come up is appropriate.

 Providing a nutrition lecture on heart disease is not.